secretstartups/handbook/customer-success/tam/customer-segments-and-metrics/index.html.md

 ## TAM-Assigned Segment

-These accounts are those that pay >50k ARR and are assigned a priority through TAM/SAL + [LAM](/handbook/sales/sales-term-glossary/#landed-addressable-market-lam)  alignment to ensure the strategic focus is aligned with outcomes.
+These accounts are those that pay >50k ARR or are >5k and have high [LAM](/handbook/sales/sales-term-glossary/#landed-addressable-market-lam)

 #### Align